 Cannabis use that begins in early adolescence, that is frequent and that continues over time is more likely to affect important aspects of your thinking, learning and memory, and some of those harms may never fully go away.

-There are no legal means for a young person to obtain cannabis, and possessing it may result in legal consequences such as a fine or a ticket.
+There are no legal means for minors to obtain cannabis, and possessing it may result in legal consequences such as a fine or a ticket.
 It is illegal to buy cannabis for minors.

-The best way for young people to protect their health is to not use cannabis.
+The best way for minors to protect their health is to not use cannabis.